benpeart/digital-daguerreotype/README.md

 1. OpenCV for image processing
 1. Dear ImGui (immediate mode GUI library)
 1. Glfw 3.3 for OpenGL
-1. Concorde (Traveling Salesman toolset) specifically the linkern command line tool
+1. [Concorde Traveling Salesman Solver](http://www.math.uwaterloo.ca/tsp/concorde/) specifically the linkern command line tool will need to be placed in the source directory

 Install and/or build them as per their individual instructions.